JoeyStanley/real/_posts/2016-12-16-custom-themes-in-ggplot2.md

 panel.background  = element_blank(),
 ~~~

 Then I wanted to change was the background to make it what I've seen described as "whitesmoke".
-In all honesty, I'd prefer a transparent background in my plots so that the whatever I copy and paste the image into will always match, but I couldn't figure out how to do that.
+I'd prefer a transparent background in my plots so that the whatever I copy and paste the image into will always match, but I couldn't figure out how to do that.
 Here's how I specified the color:

 ~~~
 plot.background = element_rect(fill="gray96", colour=NA),